Tom Beatson Outlook (Razorback)

 • Typical reaction by an INCOMPETENT Council

-by brucemoon, over 10 years ago
+by brucemoon, almost 11 years ago

 The traffic 'worthiness' of any public facility is an attribute that Council is legally obligated to periodically assess for safety.